pawel150199/artificial-intelligence-methods/README.md

 # MSI-project
-Analysis of undersampling method in big data.
+Analysis of undersampling method in imbalanced data.